another-ai/stable_cascade_easy/README.md

 - v1.4: Now you can select your favourite Stable Cascade Checkpoint

 # Bug:
-With different checkpoint than default Stable Cascade, same seed = different images
+With a different checkpoint than default Stable Cascade, same seed = different images

 # Installation on Windows:
 1. Install [Python 3.10.6](https://www.python.org/downloads/release/python-3106/), checking "Add Python to PATH".